qucumbah/aab-parser/README.md

 This function accepts either a path to the aab, or a buffer with app bundle content.

-Parses the app bundle manifest and returns it as an instance of `Manifest`.
+Asynchronously parses the app bundle manifest and returns it as an instance of `Manifest`.

 ### `parseAabManifestJSON` function

 This function accepts either a path to the aab, or a buffer with app bundle content.

-Parses the app bundle manifest and returns it a plain JSON object.
+Asynchronously parses the app bundle manifest and returns it a plain JSON object.
 This object contains more fields compared to an instance of `Manifest`, but it's not typed.

 ## Usage example